 Some hazards may be obvious, and can be noted at the same time as the job steps are being identified.
 However, it is often helpful to watch the job being performed a second time, after the list of steps has been created.
 This makes it easier to focus on identifying the hazards.

 To identify hazards, look for potential sources of energy and watch for worker motion that might bring part of their body near that source of energy.
 Observe the complete environment where the job is taking place.
 What are other workers in the same area doing?
 Could their activities contribute to an accident?
 Also, observe how workers need to move.
 When a worker reaches for something, for example, do they need to twist their body or lean over in order to reach the object?

 The Canadian Centre for Occupational Health & Safety recommends asking questions such as:

-Job Safety Analysis – Importance Of Labels And Signs
+Job Safety Analysis – Importance of Labels and Signs

 When conducting a Job Safety Analysis, be aware of the impact that the work environment can have on safety and health.
 For example, be sure that the required safety signs and labels are in place, and in good condition.
 This includes both workplace signs and labels, as well as labels on equipment and tools.
 Replace any missing, damaged, or unreadable labels and signs.

-Do workers have the tools they need to make LOTO tags, temporary safety signs, and the needed replacement labels and signs?
+Do workers have the tools they need to make LO/TO tags, temporary safety signs, and the needed replacement labels and signs?
 If they have a DuraLabel printer handy, the answer is “yes.”
 DuraLabel custom label printers easily handle all required safety labeling and signage needs, and more.
 With tough-tested supplies, DuraLabel printers get the job done right.
 Call us for more information about DuraLabel printers and supplies.
 Ask about the special money-saving DuraLabel kits.